kamarajugadda-pavan-kumar/Skills_reference_documents/Git_and_GitHub_notes.md

 ===============pull request=====================
-you can merge the branches by making a pull request from the feature branch, this can be done on GitHub Now once the pull request is made , all the other users working on the project can see the changes and discuss and finally merge the branches.
+you can merge the branches by making a pull request from the feature branch, this can be done on GitHub

+Now once the pull request is made , all the other users working on the project can see the changes and discuss and finally merge the branches.

-The merged branch needs to be pulled on to local environment to see the changes, use command 'git pull origin main'
+The merged branch needs to be pulled on to local environment to see the changes, use command `git pull origin main`

-The merged branch is now redundant and can be deleted using the command 'git branch -d branch_name'
+The merged branch is now redundant and can be deleted using the command `git branch -d branch_name`

 ===========conflict==============
-when you work on a big project master branch also gets updated, inorder to stay updated with the master branch you 'git merge master'.
+when you work on a big project master branch also gets updated, inorder to stay updated with the master branch you `git merge master`.
 If there are any conflict you need to resolve and then commit on your branch and then start working on your branch again.